isomerpages/moe-sshideasfestival/_events/Week 3 (1 – 7 April)/Helping the Youth Become Leaders of Sustainable and Climate Resilient Societies.md

 role in building the resilient and sustainable cities of tomorrow.
 <br>
 <br>This panel discussion focuses on the crucial collaboration between scientists
-from different backgrounds to effectively convey science advancements to and engage with the younger generations.
-Anchored by the new Climate Transformation Programme led by NTU Singapore, this event brings together scientists, educators, and youth representatives to discuss how scientists can bridge the gap and empower youth to take meaningful action against climate change and actively contribute to the development of sustainable societies.
+and researchers from different backgrounds to effectively convey academic findings to and engage with the younger generations.
+Anchored by the new Climate Transformation Programme led by NTU Singapore, this event brings together researchers, educators, and youth representatives to discuss how the youth can be empowered to take meaningful action against climate change and actively contribute to the development of sustainable societies.
 <br>
 <br>Brief presentations will provide an overview of both the physical and